 Vendor Contracts: 12 Crucial Components Every Vendor Agreement Must Include

 Whether you're a vendor providing services or a client receiving them, a well-drafted vendor contract ensures that all terms are understood and agreed upon, minimizing the risk of disputes.
-Be it vendor compliance management or NDAs, a vendor agreement comprises of a lot of essential elements.
+Be it vendor compliance management or NDAs, a vendor agreement comprises a lot of essential elements.

 In today’s post, we will discuss all the essential elements of vendor agreements.
+Let's begin by understanding what is a vendor agreement.

 #1.
 Basic Information